rlautan/recras-wordpress-plugin/readme.md

 ### Arrangements

-Add the `[arrangement]` shortcode anywhere on your site.
+Add the `[recras-arrangement]` shortcode anywhere on your site.
 The following parameters are supported:
 * id (required) - corresponds to the arrangement ID in Recras
 * show (required) - can be any of the following: `title`, `persons`, `price_pp_excl_vat`, `price_pp_incl_vat`, `price_total_excl_vat`, `price_total_incl_vat`, `programme`. `program` is included as alias for `programme`.
   * duration - shows the duration of this arrangement (i.e. time between start of first activity and end of last activity)